Dr. Jamal Watson named to Rick Hess’s 2025 RHSU Edu-Scholar Public Influence Rankings

 Recent News

-- How the Margaret McNamara Education Grant Is Changing Lives for Trinity Women
+- Margaret McNamara Education Grant Changes the Lives of Trinity Women

 - Trinity Hours for Presidents Day